engineerookie/Advanced-DigtalClock/README.md

 ### Clock display
 <img src="https://user-images.githubusercontent.com/92795777/149896843-cf0c77a7-e097-497f-abdf-e02ddcf60bc2.png" width="300" height="350">
 This module is the most complex in this entire project because it contains both the normal clock counting and clock alarm function.

+>There exists a critical issue between the clock display module and the clock and alarm digital setting module and we will discuss it later